 The following day was fair day in Ballaghderreen.
-This town, although it was in the constituency of East Mayo, John Dillon’s own town in fact, was the great market centre for the western end of the constituency.
-It was also one of the few places in the county where the Irish Volunteers had been well organised both before and after Easter Week.
+This town, although it was in the constituency of East Mayo, John Dillon’s own town in fact, was the great market center for the western end of the constituency.
+It was also one of the few places in the county where the Irish Volunteers had been well organized both before and after Easter Week.

 Our plan for Friday was to hold a big meeting at the Fair in the early portion of the day and then motor through Frenchpark and Elphin onto Strokestown for a grand final demonstration before the poll.

 A Sinn Féin Rebellion?
 How the Rising gave rise to a new political force.

 A great deal of this road, especially the part between Elphin and Frenchpark was heavily blocked with snow, and we had employed a large number of men for two or three days beforehand to clear a passage through for the Count.
 In order to make quite sure that there would be no hitch, I was determined to travel the entire road myself on Friday, before the Count began his journey.

 Hence, late on Friday night, I started motoring from Boyle to Elphin which at the time, one had to go through Carrick on Shannon and Hillstreet and Strokestown.
 However when we reached Hillstreet, acting upon the advice of local person who professed to know the state of the roads, we started to go straight across to Elphin.
 After cutting our way through several drifts and got to about two miles of the town, we finally despaired and turned back again and made our way to Strokestown.